 Biden visited the Port of Lobito itself, witnessing the arrival of a train carrying copper from the DRC bound for a cargo ship heading to New Orleans.
 The image was carefully choreographed: an American president watching African minerals flow toward America through Western-financed infrastructure.
 The subtext was unmistakable — this is not China's Africa anymore.

 Beyond the optics, Biden used the visit to formalize several concrete commitments.
-An additional USD 600 million in new funding brought the total US commitment above USD 4 billion.
+DFC's December 4, 2024 release announced a loan commitment of up to USD 553 million for the Lobito Atlantic Railway, plus additional transactions including political-risk insurance for water treatment, regional energy finance, SME finance, food-security investment, and technical-assistance grants.
 A multilateral summit convened the presidents of Angola, DRC, Zambia, and Tanzania to discuss corridor extension and regional integration.
 The inclusion of Tanzania signaled the corridor's expanding geographic ambition.

 The Geopolitical Chess Move